su2code/su2code.github.io/_tutorials/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk_VariableLoad.md

 MARKER_ACTDISK = ( DISK, DISK_BACK, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0 )
 ```

-The `ACTDISK_DOUBLE_SURFACE` option, in this case, is setted to `true` because the actuator disk surface has been splitted in two parts: upstream and sownstream surfaces.
+The `ACTDISK_DOUBLE_SURFACE` option, in this case, is set to `true` because the actuator disk surface has been splitted in two parts: upstream and sownstream surfaces.
 The `ACTDISK_TYPE` option, is used to chose the actuator disk boundary type.
 In this tutorial, we want to use a model that allows to consider a variable load distribution along the disk, and that also take the *swirl* term into consideration.
 The actuator disk type that meets these conditions is the `VARIABLE_LOAD`.
 The `ACTDISK_FILENAME` option is used to specify the name of the actuator disk data input file.
 Further we will see how to generate this file.
 The `MARKER_ACTDISK` option, requires the following arguments:
 - Marker of the upstream surface of the actuator disk.
 - Marker of the downstream surface of the actuator disk.
 - 6 zero arguments.
 These arguments have a different meaning using different `ACTDISK_TYPE`.
-In this case, they are all setted to `0.0` because they are not needed.
+In this case, they are all set to `0.0` because they are not needed.

 *If there are more actuator disks, it is possible to append them in the `MARKER_ACTDISK` option.*